-VTS factory automation is an optional equipment of offered control panels.
-Due to their wide functional diversity and the need to adapt the location of the control cabinet to the site conditions, the automation components are delivered to the customer separately for installation in the control panel at its final location.
+VTS factory automation is an optional equipment of offered units.
+Due to their wide functional diversity and the need to adapt the location of the control cabinet to the site conditions, the automation components are delivered to the customer separately for installation in the AHU at its final location.